Gillies Highway

+It is a state-controlled regional road (number 642).

+The highway is known for its 263 corners, and 800 m elevation change in only 19 km of road.
+It is a popular tourist drive and has a number of lookouts.

 Route Description

 Commencing from the Bruce Highway in Gordonvale the road runs south-west, following the Mulgrave River, to the foot of the Gillies Range.
 It climbs the range by a winding route, generally westward, and then proceeds south through the Little Mulgrave National Park before turning west to ascend to the Atherton Tableland.
-It then passes north of Lake Barrine and south of Tinaroo Dam before reaching Yungaburra.
-From here it proceeds west to Atherton, which it enters from the north.
+It then passes north of Lake Barrine and south of Tinaroo Dam before reaching Yungaburra, where it passes the exit to Malanda-Lake Barrine Road to the south-east.
+From here it proceeds west to Atherton, which it enters from the north, after passing the exit to Tinaroo Falls Dam Road to the north-east.

 It also provides the only road access to the locality of Goldsborough.